top of page

 Understanding Circadian Rhythm and Its Importance

-Photobiomodulation, commonly known as red light therapy, involves exposure to specific wavelengths of red and near-infrared (NIR) light to enhance cellular function.
-Research suggests that red light therapy can positively influence circadian rhythms in several ways:
+Photobiomodulation (PBM), commonly known as red light therapy, uses specific wavelengths of red and near-infrared (NIR) light to support cellular energy and overall well-being.
+Using red light strategically can help maintain a balanced circadian rhythm in several ways:

-Implementing Red Light Therapy for Optimal Winter Health
+Tips for Using Red Light Therapy in Winter

-• Use red light therapy in the morning and evening: Morning exposure can help signal wakefulness, while evening use can prepare the body for restful sleep.
+• Morning and Evening Exposure: Morning sessions help signal wakefulness, while evening use prepares the body for rest.

-• Pair red light therapy with natural sunlight exposure: If possible, spend time outdoors during daylight hours to support circadian alignment.
+• Combine with Sunlight: When possible, spend time outdoors during daylight to reinforce natural circadian cues.

-• Limit blue light exposure at night: Reduce screen time before bed to allow melatonin production to function naturally.
+• Limit Blue Light at Night: Reduce screen time before bed to let your natural rhythms function smoothly.

 Conclusion